 What you can expect from us

 The Legal Ombudsman can help you if we are unable to resolve your complaint ourselves.
 They will look at your complaint independently and it will not affect how we handle your case.
-The Legal Ombudsman service is free of charge.
+The Legal Ombudsman’s service is free of charge.

 Before accepting a complaint for investigation, the Legal Ombudsman will check that you have tried to resolve your complaint with us first.
 The Legal Ombudsman rules state that we have eight weeks to review complaints.
-The Legal Ombudsman may begin an investigation after this eight-week period has finished, or once you have been sent a final complaint response (if this is within the eight weeks).
+The Legal Ombudsman may begin an investigation after this eight-week period has finished, or once we have sent you our final written response to your complaint (if this is within the eight weeks).
 In exceptional cases the Legal Ombudsman can consider the complaint earlier.

-The Legal Ombudsman’s timescales for accepting complaints stipulate that you must refer your complaint within six months of our final written response to your complaint and within six years of the act or omission about which you are complaining occurring (or within three years of you becoming aware of it).
+The Legal Ombudsman’s timescales for accepting complaints stipulates that you must refer your complaint within six months of our final written response to your complaint and within six years of the act or omission about which you are complaining occurring (or within three years of you becoming aware of it).

 Call: 0300 555 0333 between 9am to 5pm.

-Legal Ombudsman PO Box 6806, Wolverhampton, WV1 9W
+Legal Ombudsman PO Box 6806, Wolverhampton, WV1 9WJ